-If your dissertation includes any material (your own or others) subject to prior copyright, including psychometric instruments, poetry, fiction, images or figures, you MUST provide evidence that you have permission from the prior publisher to include them in your thesis.
+If your dissertation includes any material (your own or others) subject to prior copyright, including psychometric instruments, poetry, fiction, images or figures, you MUST provide evidence that you have permission from the prior publisher to include them in your dissertation.
+If inclusion is important, start early to secure permissions because these will be required when uploading the final dissertation to ProQuest®.
+If you do not have permission to use such content, eliminate it before final upload to ProQuest.